The Way to Winter in Alberta: 3 Secrets to the Perfect Trip

 3. Pick Your Park Activities Beforehand

 Before you get swept away by all the winter magic, it's worth looking at the parks and their activities so you know a bit beforehand.
-Alberta has been home to five national parks since the 1880s, but there are two that undeniably stand out over the winter season, and that would be Banff and Jasper.
+Alberta has been home to five national parks since the 1880s, and while they pair perfectly with those in BC throughout the summer months, there are two that undeniably stand out in the winter, and that would be Banff and Jasper.

 Maybe it’s the magic of a guided winter journey along the Icefields Parkway, one of the world's most beautiful drives, or perhaps it's the opportunity to ski three legendary rocky mountain resorts in one day in Banff National Park. the iconic Lake Louise shows a softer side under the veil of an icy frost, and Maligne Canyon in Jasper seemingly stops time as its waterfall freezes to a halt.